alessandropedone/laplacian-unit-square/README.md

 # A matrix–free parallel solver for the Laplace equation

 ## TBD
-- review documentation and comments
-- readme
-    - non-convergin Scharz method
+- readme: non-convergin Scharz method

 ## Setup and test
 You can run the following command to clone the repository: